trang510/udacity-cloud-developer-serverless-final-project/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless Book Review application.

 # Postman collection